Volume 8 | Spring 2018

 Sergeant Robert Huber rolled up his sleeves to reveal the tattoos of green naked ladies.
 He smiled and lit a cigarette before lowering himself to the sand.

 Things went wrong sometimes.
-A few days previously an engineer was defusing mines down the coast, and something went wrong; the wrong wire was clipped, a piece moved too quickly, or a pressure plate triggered.
+A few days previously an engineer was defusing mines down the coast; the wrong wire was clipped, a piece moved too quickly, or a pressure plate triggered.
 My father and aunt always described the poor soldier’s funeral in a particular way: “They put him in his helmet and sent him home.”.

 “Huber, you paying attention?” a lieutenant asked, his knees and elbows in the beach’s sand.
 He didn’t want to proceed if Robert wasn’t prepared.